nf-core/website/src/content/events/2024/bytesize_workgroups_intro.md

 locationURL: https://seqera-io.zoom.us/j/5968645264
 ---

-Introducing a brand new nf-core initiative: Work Groups.
+Introducing a brand new nf-core initiative: Special Interest Groups.
 The nf-core community is currently organised by pipeline and analysis type, but in practice scientists often use sets of pipelines - and the way that a given pipeline is used can vary across different fields.
-Work Groups are a new way for nf-core community members to find others that are interested in the same subject / field, to learn from and encourage each other.
+Special Interest Groups are a new way for nf-core community members to find others that are interested in the same subject / field, to learn from and encourage each other.

-Phil Ewels ([@ewels](https://github.com/ewels)) is giving us an overview of all things nf-core Work Groups.
+Phil Ewels ([@ewels](https://github.com/ewels)) is giving us an overview of all things nf-core Special Interest Groups.